Botii/Simulating-GPS-spoofing-attack/README.md

 10. **Start Spoofing:**
     - Right-click on the map and select **startSpoof**.

-> **Note:** If you wish to use a PS4 controller, connect it before starting the second implementation and follow the same steps.
+> **Note:** If you wish to use a PS4 controller, connect it before starting the second implementation and run spoofingScripts/SeconImplementation/withController.py

 ---